w3c/i18n-drafts/tutorials/language-negotiation/language-negotiation.md

 - **Unrecognized User** - the user does not have a profile or the site does not maintain one on the user's behalf.
 There are no cookies or other cross-session indicators of the user's preference.
-- **Recognized and Authenticated User** - the user has a profile on this site and has authenticated themselves (by logging in or through some other mechanism)
 - **Recognized but Not Authenticated User** - the user has a profile on this site and there is some cross-session or other indication to associate the request with a specific user profile.
 However, the user has not authenticated themselves.
 Users in this state can have a measure of personalization done for them, but should not be given access to account secrets (such as the password, payment information, and the like).
+- **Recognized and Authenticated User** - the user has a profile on this site and has authenticated themselves (by logging in or through some other mechanism)

-There is a special case of recognized users for sites that don't maintain a server-side profile or account: user state, including language preference, can be stored in the cookies or browser local storage.
+An important special case is that of recognized users for sites that don't maintain a server-side profile or account: user state, including language preference, can be stored in the cookies or browser local storage.
-The effect is the same as having a recognized authenticated user, except that, of course, that the site can't generate offline interactions using the preferences.
+The effect might be similar to having a "recognized authenticated user", except that, of course, that the site can't generate offline interactions and might "forget" the user's preferences between sessions or browsers.

 ## Language/Locale Negotiation

-An important reason to do language negotiation is to provide the user with an experience that they understand.
+The reason sites perform language negotiation is to provide the user with an experience that they understand.
-The experience needs to be consistent.
+Such an experience should be consistent throughout.
-Since many sites are assembled from multiple services or processes, all parts of the site experience need to get the same, consistent "answer" for a given request.
+Since many sites are assembled by multiple services or processes, all parts of the site experience need to get the same, consistent "answer" for a given request.
 The locale identifier also needs to allow systems to produce a fully localized